Paige Patterson

-L. Paige Patterson (born October 19, 1942) served as the fifth president of Southeastern Baptist Theological Seminary in Wake Forest, N.C., from 1992 to 2003, as president of the Southern Baptist Convention (SBC) from 1998 to 2000, and as the eighth president of the Southwestern Baptist Theological Seminary in Fort Worth, Texas, from 2003 until his firing in 2018.
-He played a major role in the Southern Baptist "conservative resurgence", called "Fundamentalist Takeover" by opponents.
+Leighton Paige Patterson (born October 19, 1942) is a Baptist former administrator from the United States.
+He served as president of Southeastern Baptist Theological Seminary in Wake Forest, North Carolina, from 1992 to 2003, as president of the Southern Baptist Convention (SBC) from 1998 to 2000, and as the eighth president of the Southwestern Baptist Theological Seminary in Fort Worth, Texas, from 2003 until his firing in 2018 over mishandling of a rape allegation.

+He played a major role in the Southern Baptist "conservative resurgence".
 He has been alternately described as a fundamentalist and a conservative evangelical.
+He would later be implicated for reportedly covering up sex abuse committed by his prominent career colleague Paul Pressler.